BSc Ost Med, ND, DO, MSc, Fellow of the Osteopathic Sports Care Association (OSCA) UK

 Let’s go back to the beginning.
 In 1995 I saw an advert in the professional journals asking for osteopaths who were interested in treating athletes to get together to form a new association for osteopaths working in sport, this became the Osteopathic Sports Care Association (OSCA).
 Many of the positions now available to osteopaths working in sport are there due to the many years of hard work by OSCA.
 I worked with OSCA for 17 years holding the offices of education, continuing professional development and Secretary.
 I stood down from OSCA in 2012.

 During my time with OSCA, as well as opening doors for osteopaths to work in sport, and running high quality seminars and conferences, we managed to get a PG cert, PG Dip and MSc in Osteopathic Sports Care run by Leeds Metropolitan University.
 I taught on this course for four years.
 I also taught sports care at Oxford Brookes University (OBU) and BCOM as a guest lecturer.
 I was an associate lecturer at OBU for five years teaching sports care, osteopathic techniques and neuro anatomy.
 I have been lecturing at BCOM as a guest lecturer for many years and became a senior lecturer in orthopaedics and rheumatology, osteopathic techniques and clinical supervision in 2011.
-I have written a book entitled ‘An Illustrated Guide to Taping Techniques: Principles and Practice’.
-I have been lucky enough to teach taping techniques in the UK, Italy and Canada.
+I have written a book entitled ‘An Illustrated Guide to Taping Techniques: Principles and Practice’ and I have been lucky enough to teach taping techniques in the UK, Italy and Canada.

-In 2013 I was honoured with a fellowship of the Osteopathic Sports Care Association for my work in sport, sports educational and in promoting osteopathy in the world of sports.
+In 2013 I was honoured with a fellowship of the Osteopathic Sports Care Association for my work in sport, sports education and in promoting osteopathy in the world of sports.
 I continue to educate osteopaths in the UK and abroad in osteopathic sports care.
 At present I am involved with a group working towards international recognition of osteopathy at major sporting events.

 I have loved every minute of my work with athletes and educating osteopaths and hope to do so for many more years.”